 Support for creating materialized views based on external tables

-Before this version, OceanBase Database supported creating materialized views based on user tables and materialized views.
-This version adds support for creating materialized views based on external tables in full refresh scenarios, expanding the applicable scenarios of materialized views.
+Before this version, OceanBase Database supported building materialized views based on user tables and materialized views.
+In the new version, in full-refresh scenarios, it also supports building materialized views based on external tables, expanding the applicable scenarios for materialized views.

 Enhanced diagnostics for materialized views